OldZack/CS611_Legends_of_Valor/out/production/CS611_Legends of Valor/readme.txt

 Hero_Nexus_Cell:    Class representing Nexus cell for heroes
 Monster_Nexus_Cell: Class representing Nexus cell for monsters
 Cell:               Interface implemented by all the different types of cells
-Game_Board:         Class representing the game board which includs different cells
+GameBoard:         Class representing the game board which includs different cells

 Parser:             Class that defines methods of reading game files and parsing data into arrays
 Printer:            Class that defines static methods of printing map/instructions/etc. in the game